Davido: Other ventures

 On April 6, 2012, Nigerian Entertainment Today reported Davido had signed a ₦30 million endorsement deal with MTN.
-The deal unveiled him as the face of MTN Pulse, a marketing campaign aimed at Nigerian youth.
+Under the deal, Davido became the face of MTN Pulse, a marketing campaign aimed at Nigerian youth.
 On October 24, 2013, Pulse Nigeria reported that Guinness Nigeria had signed Davido for an endorsement deal.
 As part of the deal, he performed at the Guinness World of More Concert alongside artists including P-Square, D'banj, Wizkid, Ice Prince, Burna Boy, Olamide, Phyno, Chidinma, Waje and Tiwa Savage.

 In May 2018, Davido signed an endorsement deal with Infinix Mobile, a Hong Kong-based smartphone manufacturer.
-In May 2021, he became an official brand ambassador for the sports betting brand, 1xBet.
+In May 2021, he became an official brand ambassador for the sports-betting brand 1xBet.
 In October 2021, the cognac brand Martell announced him as its new ambassador.
-In December 2021, Davido signed a long-term agreement with Puma and became a global brand ambassador for the footwear company.
+In December 2021, Davido signed a long-term agreement with footwear manufacturer Puma and became a global brand ambassador for the company.

 Personal life

-Davido has four children: two boys and two girls.

-Death of son
+Davido has fathered six children; three girls and three boys (one of whom is now deceased).

-On October 31, 2022, Peoples Gazette newspaper reported the death of David Ifeanyi Adeleke Jr., the first son and third child of Davido, who drowned in the swimming pool at his father's Banana Island residence; he was three years old at the time of his death.
-Members of Davido's household staff were questioned by the police.
-A total of eight domestic workers were invited to the police station for questioning after one had initially gone to the police station to report the drowning accident.
-Following the police's investigation, six workers were released and two remained in detention.
+On October 31, 2022, Peoples Gazette newspaper reported the death of Davido's oldest son and third child David Ifeanyi Adeleke Jr., who drowned in a swimming pool at his father's Banana Island residence; he was three years old at the time of his death.
+Police questioned members of Davido's household staff.
+Eight domestic workers were invited to the police station for questioning after one had reported the drowning accident to the police station.
+Following the police investigation, six workers were released and two remained in detention.

+In March 2023, Davido confirmed being married to his long-time partner, Chioma Rowland.
+On June 25, 2024, he held a wedding ceremony at Harbour Point in Victoria Island, Lagos.
+The event was attended by several prominent figures, including Olusegun Obasanjo and Babajide Sanwo-Olu.
+Davido was styled by Deangelictouchstylist, Lucky Enemuo, and Ugo Monye.

+Davido was appointed an Officer of the Order of the Niger (OON) in May 2023.